sap-tutorials/How-Tos/tutorials/2016/12/hxe-ua-howto-installing-clients/hxe-ua-howto-installing-clients.md

 The XS advanced client-tools bundle **`xs.onpremise.runtime.client_<platform>-<version>.zip`** also includes the archive **``(xs_javascript-1.3.0-bundle.tar.gz)``**, which includes a selection of mandatory Node.js packages developed by SAP for use with the Node.js applications running in the XS advanced run time.

-You can use the XS command-line client to perform a wide-variety of developer- and administrator-related tasks.
-For example, in the role of a developer, you can use the XS CLI to connect to the XS advanced run time installed on the server machine, log on as a specific user, deploy and manage your applications.
+You can use the XS command line client to perform a wide-variety of developer- and administrator-related tasks.
+For example, in the role of a developer, you can use the XS CLI to connect to the XS advanced run time installed on the server machine, log on as a specific user, and deploy and manage your applications.

 ### XS CLI Client Prerequisites